basiliscos/syncspirit/README.md

 ## 0.4.6 (xx-xxx-202x)
  - [core, win32, bugfix] use utf8 for displaying error messages
+ - [core, win32, bugfix] allow to use long file paths (260+ symbols)
+ - [core, win32, bugfix] allow to use long and wide paths for certificates

 ## 0.4.5 (31-May-2026)
  - [core] monitor in realtime changes on filesystem (on watched folders)